Vietnam Television Network

-Vietnam Television (Đài Truyền-hình Việtnam, abbreviated THVN), sometimes also unofficially known as the National Television (Đài Truyền-hình Quốc-gia), Saigon Television (Đài Truyền-hình Sàigòn) or Channel 9 (Đài số 9, THVN9), was one of two national television broadcasters in South Vietnam from February 7, 1966, until just before the Fall of Saigon on April 29, 1975.
+Vietnam Television (Đài Truyền-hình Việtnam, abbreviated THVN), sometimes also unofficially known as the National Television (Đài Truyền-hình Quốc-gia), Saigon Television (Đài Truyền-hình Sàigòn) or Channel 9 (Đài số 9, THVN9), was the national television broadcaster of South Vietnam from February 7, 1966, until just before the Fall of Saigon on April 29, 1975.
 It was the first television broadcaster in Vietnam.

 THVN9 was operated by the Vietnamese Bureau of Television (Nha Vô-tuyến Truyền-hình Việtnam), part of the General Department of Radio, Television, and Cinema (Tổng-cuộc Truyền-thanh Truyền-hình và Điện-ảnh) in the Ministry of Propaganda.
 Vietnam Television broadcast from the capital Saigon on channel 9 (4.5 MHz) in FCC-standard black and white.
 However, from 1972, all important events were broadcast in color as standard.

-The other national broadcaster was the English-language Armed Forces Vietnam Network (AFVN) or NWB-TV on channel 11.
+The other national broadcaster in South Vietnam was the English-language Armed Forces Vietnam Network (AFVN) or NWB-TV on channel 11.
+However, it was operated by the US military.
 Both channels used an airborne transmission relay system from airplanes flying at the high altitudes, called Stratovision, as part of Operation Blue Eagle.
+Besides Vietnam Television, South Vietnam also had four local television stations.

 History

 Vietnam Television Station (THVN) was established in 1965; its first broadcast was on February 7, 1966, at 6:58 pm, and the last one was at 11:58 pm on April 29, 1975.
-The first broadcast recorded images of Prime Minister Nguyễn Cao Kỳ and US ambassador Cabot Lodge.
+The first broadcast recorded images of South Vietnamese Prime Minister Nguyễn Cao Kỳ and US ambassador to South Vietnam Cabot Lodge.
 Initially lasting for an hour, the duration was later increased to two hours.
 On October 25, 1966, THVN's first above-ground establishment was finished.

 THVN was established at the same time as AFRTS (Armed Forces Radio Television Service), which was renamed as AFVN (Armed Forces Vietnam Network) in 1967.
 THVN broadcast on band 9, while AFVN on frequency band 11.
 AFVN broadcast the landing of Neil Armstrong on the Moon in 1969 for audiences in South Vietnam.
+By 1970, both THVN and AFVN had a network of five stations each.

 Recording was first performed at the National Cinema Center No. 9 on Thi Sach Street.
 In 1967, THVN was split into 2 separate departments - Cinema and Television.
 THVN's headquarter was moved to 9 Hồng Thập Tự Avenue (now Nguyen Thi Minh Khai Street) - which later became the headquarter of the current Ho Chi Minh City Television.

 American television started in Vietnam on January 22, 1966 with tests on two channels.
 On February seventh, regular transmissions commenced with American programming on channel 11 and Vietnamese broadcasts on channel 9.